tabbydoc/tabbyxl/README.md

 # TabbyXL
-A system for rule-based transformation spreadsheet data from arbitrary to relational tables.
+A software platform for rule-based transformation spreadsheet data from arbitrary to relational tables.

 ## Building with Apache Maven